List of Tenkai Knights characters: Orangor

 Orangor is an annoying orange ape robot from Beast World.
 So annoying that he impersonated Guren's cat Max.

 Scorpidon

 The Beast King and ruler of Beast World.
 As his name suggests, his appearance is a giant scorpion robot.
 Desperate of entertainment, he challenged the Tenkai Knights and Villus to a series of challenges.
 The reward was that they can go home, but he keeps changing the rules to prevent them from leaving.
-It isn't until after being defeated in combat that Scorpidon is satisfied and sends them back to their world.
+It is not until after being defeated in combat that Scorpidon is satisfied and sends them back to their world.